-ANNEX 5-A: GUIDANCE LEAFLET FOR PERSONS WITH DISABILITIES AND PERSONS WITH REDUCED MOBILITY (PRMs) WHO MAY BE INFREQUENT, OR FIRST TIME, FLYERS
+ANNEX 5-A GUIDANCE LEAFLET FOR PERSONS WITH DISABILITIES AND PERSONS WITH REDUCED MOBILITY WHO MAY BE INFREQUENT OR FIRST TIME FLYERS

-- 1.1 As a person with disabilities or a person with reduced mobility (PRM) you should be able to enjoy the same opportunities to travel by air as everyone else. - 1.2 In EU Member States your rights are protected under Regulation (EC) No 1107/2006.
-This Regulation sets out the assistance that both the airport and the air carrier must provide and specifies that this assistance must be free of charge. - 1.3 Most services you will need will be provided free of charge, e.g. assistance with boarding the aircraft.
-But it is worth making sure, when booking, that there will be no charges made. - 1.4 Non-EU ECAC Member States should apply similar provisions as recommended by the European Civil Aviation Conference (ECAC). - 1.5 To ensure all goes smoothly and your journey is as stress free and comfortable as possible there are some simple "points to follow: - a) Make sure you have all the information you need before finalising your travel plans - b) Be realistic about your own needs, particularly if you cannot walk long distances without help.
-The distances between the check in desks and the departure gates can be very long. - c) Check that the air carrier or tour operator is able to meet those needs. - d) Contact them to make sure they know, understand and can meet your particular needs. - e) Don't assume that help will be available "on demand".
-Prebooking assistance at least 48 hours in advance is the best approach. - f) Don't assume that staff know the best way to lift or transfer you - if they don't ask, tell them!
-Even though, in all European states they should all have been trained in safe lifting, etc, it is always best to tell them what your particular needs and preferences are.
+As a person with disabilities or a person with reduced mobility (PRM) you should be able to enjoy the same opportunities to travel by air as everyone else.

+In EU Member States your rights are protected under Regulation (EC) No 1107/2006.
+This Regulation sets out the assistance that both the airport and the air carrier must provide and specifies that this assistance must be free of charge.

+Most services you will need will be provided free of charge, e.g. assistance with boarding the aircraft.
+But it is worth making sure, when booking, that there will be no charges made.

+Non-EU ECAC Member States should apply similar provisions as recommended by the European Civil Aviation Conference (ECAC).
+To ensure all goes smoothly and your journey is as stress free and comfortable as possible there are some simple "points to follow:

+- a) Make sure you have all the information you need before finalising your travel plans - b) Be realistic about your own needs, particularly if you cannot walk long distances without help.
+The distances between the check in desks and the departure gates can be very long. - c) Check that the air carrier or tour operator is able to meet those needs. - d) Contact them to make sure they know, understand and can meet your particular needs.
+Don't assume that help will be available "on demand".
+Prebooking assistance with your air carrier at least 48 hours in advance is the best approach. - e) Don't assume that staff know the best way to lift or transfer you if they don't ask, tell them! - f) Even though, in all European states they should all have been trained in safe lifting, etc., it is always best to tell them what your particular needs and preferences are.

-- 1.6 The air carrier also has responsibilities to you as a passenger.
-You must both play your part to make the journey as comfortable and stress free as possible. - 1.7 Under international agreements and EU law, compensation for lost or damaged personal baggage (which includes mobility equipment) is subject to limits that may not cover the true costs of replacement or repair.
+The airport managing body is responsible for assisting you through the airport and on and off the aircraft including, if needed, into your aircraft seat.
+The air carrier also has responsibilities to you as a passenger.
+Everyone must play their part to make the journey as comfortable and stress free as possible.

+Under international agreements and EU law, compensation for lost or damaged personal baggage (which includes mobility equipment) is subject to limits that may not cover the true costs of replacement or repair.
 It is recommended that before you travel you should check the limit of your travel insurance and make sure your travel insurance provides cover for your mobility equipment.
 You may need to extend your insurance policy in this area.